Child Abuse Linked to Faith or Belief

 As with all safeguarding matters, you must do something.
 You cannot pass it off as being “part of their culture” or worry about disrespecting the family’s beliefs.
 If you have concerns, you must act and speak with your designated safeguarding lead.

-While different faiths/beliefs/communities/families have different practices, the definitions of physical, emotional, and sexual abuse, and neglect still hold true.
+While different faiths/beliefs/communities/families have different practices, the definitions of physical, emotional and sexual abuse, and neglect still hold true.

-It may be that you do not feel that you have enough knowledge or experience of a particular family’s culture or practice, however, all you need to ask yourself is: is this harming or likely to harm the child?
+It may be that you do not feel you have enough knowledge or experience of a particular family’s culture or practice, however, all you need to ask yourself is: is this harming or likely to harm the child?

 Resources